-- 8. I regularly paddle the Hutt river when flows increase and notice considerable amounts of sediment.
-This has obvious implications for the amenity value of the river when I paddle it making is less desirable to be 'in' the water as well as making it more difficult to see people through the water should any paddlers ever be in a situation where they are required to rescue someone from under the water.
-There are also presumably higher e. coli and pathogen loads in this water. - 9.
-Further downstream, I often notice algae and toxic algae in summer when flows are low.
-Again, not only does this create an issue for recreation and amenity values, but also for human health and contact with the water. - 10.
-In some parts of Te Awakairangi, I am aware there are antiquated pieces of river 'engineering' (such as railway iron).
+- 8. In the lower reaches, I often notice algae and toxic algae in summer when flows are low.
+Again, not only does this create an issue for recreation and amenity values, but also for human health and contact with the water. - 9.
+In some parts of Te Awakairangi, I am aware their are antiquated pieces of river 'engineering' (such as railway iron).
 This degrades the quality of the river in this section and presents a hazard for paddlers.
 I note willows can also present a hazard to kayakers, as can forestry slash and logs which can end up in rivers and cause fatalities.